April 29, 2013

-In this guest post, Thomas Jones, a Psychology student who spent some time working with us at the ThinkBuzan Headquarters, applies his know-how to Mind Mapping and the cognitive processes and theories behind the technique…
+In this case study, Thomas Jones, a Psychology student who spent some time working with us at our Head Office at the OpenGenius Headquarters in TecMarina, applies his know-how to Mind Mapping and the cognitive processes and theories behind the technique…

 Mind mapping is one of the most powerful tools in anyone’s arsenal when it comes to remembering vast quantities of information; it provides the user with their own personal tree of knowledge on a subject of their choice.